 How to Apply

-- Complete all required Augsburg financial aid applications, including the BIA, Tribal, and the Minnesota Indian Scholarship Program.
+- Complete all required Augsburg financial aid applications, as well as the Minnesota Indian Scholarship Program and tribal scholarships.

-- Meet with the education department advisor.
+- If applicable, meet with the education department advisor.
 Complete the necessary application to be admitted to the department.
 Initiate an education plan with the academic advisor.